KcanCurly/nessus-verifier/README.md

 * FTP
   * Check Anonymous access
   * Check common/default credentials
-  * Check TSL/SSL versions and ciphers
+  * Check TSL/SSL versions and ciphers and bits
   * Check if anonymous and local users are forced to use SSL
 * SSH
   * Check common/default credentials